Walking Detling to Lenham

 After a considerable distance, you’ll want to leave the Pilgrim’s Way road as it bends round to the right towards Lenham.
 Instead you’ll continue straight on following a dirt track with a field to your right.
 The path then connects further up with Faversham Road.
 When you reach Faversham Road, continue along it for a short while (watching out for cars) and you’ll see the metal North Downs Way marker just up on your left.

 Well done!
 You’ve just completed the Detling to Lenham section of the North Downs Way National Trail.
 The nearest train station is Lenham, which is around a mile’s walk through the small town of Lenham.
 If you have time, you can stop off at one of the pubs in town.
 The station has easy transport links back to London as well as to Bearsted and Maidstone East.
-When you’re ready to continue, read our guide for the next section of the North Downs Way: walking from Lenham to Wye.
+When you’re ready to continue, read our guide for the next section: walking from Lenham to Wye.
+If you’re considering staying overnight in Lenham, see below our dedicated section for accommodation near the end of this section of the North Downs Way.